KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown if the specified request (RST) failed due to an external reason that cannot be specifically determined.

-    throw [System.IdentityModel.RequestFailedException]::New("The exception that is thrown if the specified request (RST) failed due to an external reason that cannot be specifically determined.")
+    throw [System.IdentityModel.RequestFailedException]::New('the specified request (RST) failed due to an external reason that cannot be specifically determined.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.RequestFailedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.RequestFailedException.aspx)